 Ice and sub-zero or even low temperatures can wreak a lot of damage to a model railway.
 A layer of insulation on the inner walls, floor and roof are a must and if possible a small heater on a timer will save your scenery and make it habitable.

-Shed fantatics recommend topping the inlay with a layer of plywood (5mm) too.
+Shed fanatics recommend topping the inlay with a layer of plywood (5mm) too.
 For more tips on keeping a shed warm, see the post here.

 #5 Keep It Dry